Alan Branch

 Alan Keith Branch (born December 29, 1984) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
 He played college football for the Michigan Wolverines and was selected by the Arizona Cardinals in the second round of the 2007 NFL draft.
 He also played in the NFL for the Seattle Seahawks, Buffalo Bills, and New England Patriots.

 Early life

 Branch attended Cibola High School in Albuquerque, New Mexico.
 In addition to playing on the defensive line, Branch also played tight end as well as running back and punt returner in high school.
 He scored three rushing touchdowns and two receiving touchdowns in his senior season and five punt return touchdowns for his career.

-Branch was a fairly highly regarded recruit coming out of high school, ranked as high as #6 nationally among defensive tackles.
+Branch was highly rated recruit and ranked as high as No. 6 nationally among defensive tackles.

 Branch was also a three-year starter on the varsity basketball team, earning all-district honors as a sophomore and was second-team all-state as a junior.